 Fun and Challenging The Play Line isn’t just something that the kids try once, and feel like they’ve completed it or developed mastery.
 The equipment provides our kids with a lot of joy and giggles, but it’s also challenging their bodies in so many ways.
 It helps develop important skills including balance, core strength, and coordination.

 Carrying Bag Despite my husband Slaed’s expert packing and organizational skills, it’s still a bit of a challenge and a little overwhelming to fit all of the components of the Play Line into the carrying bag.
 Everything will fit, but being careful and meticulous is necessary.
 Unfortunately just after the first time we used the Play Line, one of the zippers broke on the outside of the bag.
 We suggest a stronger zipper/bag system.

 While we’ve always had a good time using the Play Line Slackline with our kids, we wanted to pass along our preferred way to enjoy this piece of equipment.
 Rather than having the slackline be the central purpose of the outing (at least at first), it’s best to set it up, and have it be one of many things you and your family might be engaging in.
 That’s why it worked so well during our camping trip!
 The line was installed early on, and the kids could try it out at their leisure without any pressure to accomplish anything.

 As I eluded to in our “What’s to Love” section, there is a learning curve to setting up (and taking down) the Play Line, especially if you’ve don’t have experience with slackline installation.
 I feel this is important to mention because our first time setting it up was not free of frustration!
 Reading the manual and watching the instructional videos will help, but it’s really hands-on practice that will make set-up seamless.

-Check out more fun outdoor gift ideas for kids here.
+Check out 80+ MORE outdoor gift ideas here!